Emphasis: Video Editing

 Hamid Khani has extensive experience in the industry as a media producer director and communication consultant and is an award-winning producer.

 Professor Emeritus Phil Kipper was chair of the Broadcast & Electronic Communication Arts Department from 1995 to 2006.
+During that time the department took major steps toward conversion to digital production technology, hired 13 tenure-track faculty members, and formed its first industry advisory board.

 Instructor Mike Mitchell brings more than 30 years of Broadcast Production experience to his BECA classes.
+He has worked in television production as producer, director, cameraman and editor for CBS & NBC in both field and studio/sports production.

 Dr. Patterson's primary teaching responsibility is in the area of interactive media technologies and research.
+He is engaged in an on-going investigation of the role of interactive technology in the creation and maintenance of personal communication networks.

 Dr. Reist currently serves as the BECA graduate coordinator.
 Her research and teaching focus on the relationship between evolving media technologies and creativity, culture, politics and the environment.